 Our Park Connection Motorcoach provides a scheduled service to and from the Whittier Cruise Terminal for independent cruise passengers.
 You can also travel by the Park Connection from Denali or Seward to Whittier in the same day with connecting service through Anchorage.
 The same is true for passengers disembarking in Whittier who are traveling to Denali or Seward.

-For embarking passengers, the Park Connection Motorcoach departs from the Anchorage Museum at 3:00pm and arrives in Whittier at 4:30pm.
-The Anchorage Museum is in downtown and admission is complimentary for all Park Connection passengers.
+For embarking passengers, the Park Connection Motorcoach departs from the Anchorage Museum at 3:00pm and arrives in Whittier at 5:00pm.
+The Anchorage Museum is located in downtown.
 Many of the Anchorage hotels will provide shuttle service to the Anchorage Museum so you can catch the Park Connection.
-For disembarking passengers, the coach departs the Whittier Terminal at 9:45am and drops off at the Anchorage Airport at 11:30am, then drops off at Thrifty Car Rental and the Anchorage Museum.
-The Thrifty car rental drop off is a convenient option for passengers who wish to travel independently in Alaska by car.
+For disembarking passengers, the coach departs the Whittier Terminal at 9:45am and drops off at the Anchorage Airport at 11:30am, then drops off at the Anchorage Museum.
+Guests who are picking up rentals cars are encouraged to disembark at the Museum.
+Thrifty car rental will pick up from the museum.
 When our clients book car-rental packages from Alaska Tour & Travel, we recommend picking up your car from Thrifty’s main office instead of the airport as you’ll save 11% in taxes per day!